 CG Facilitators work in pairs to co-lead a group of first year students in weekly Collaborative Groups.
 They facilitate conversations and activities related to the GSP curriculum as outlined by the ALA 210 instructional team and they support CG members completing their Global Engagement Internships.

 Dialogue Facilitators work closely alongside GSP staff to develop and facilitate dialogue opportunities that will fulfill ALA 210-211 course requirements.
 They have the important task of creating opportunities for urgent, meaningful conversations and increasing the depth of our community's relationships and interactions.

 Special Project Leads

-Special Project Leads (SPL) are GSP student leaders who are unable to complete our facilitation training course but who have a strong desire to continue contributing to the community.
+Special Project Leads (SPL) are GSP student leaders who are unable to complete ALA 212: Facilitating Global Engagement but who have a strong desire to continue contributing to the community.
 They are matched with meaningful GSP projects that suit their skills and interests, such as contributing to the GSP Blog, assisting with our annual conference on Global Citizenship in Practice, coordinating alumnx activities, and assisting with marketing and recruitment.
 SPL's attend GSP leadership training events and receive ongoing training throughout the year as a part of their role responsibilities.